Explanatory machine learning for sequential human teaching: Conclusions and further work

 Instruction-based teaching approaches have the advantage of clarity and directness for human learning \cite{sweller2007} and allow previous knowledge to be integrated with new problem-solving contexts \cite{mayer2004}.
 However, such teaching approaches may impose an over-restriction on the links between actions and outcomes and therefore fail to trigger an individualised understanding generalised from the material \cite{bruner1961}.
 In the human trial, we employed a mixed approach to teaching that combined instruction-based learning with discovery learning.
 We explored a machine-human teaching interaction where curricula allow a higher degree of freedom for learners to re-discover computationally efficient algorithms.
-We observed adaptations of human sorting strategies to utilise techniques of divide-and-conquer and recursion.
+We observed adaptations of human sorting strategies to utilise advanced techniques of divide-and-conquer.
 Such strategy adaptations were observed in humans who learned with explanations and in humans who learned concepts with incremental complexity.
+When both conditions were fulfilled, humans adapted to an efficient divide-and-conquer strategy with higher performance.
 We attribute these results to the contextualisation of abstract concepts by explanations and the accessibility of learned knowledge from the reduction in complexity in searching the hypothesis space.
 In these cases, human learners were able to adapt sorting strategies reminiscent of efficient machine sorting algorithms.
-Although the analysed participant sample had no background in programming, they adapted sorting strategies by employing divide-and-conquer and recursion like techniques commonly found in efficient machine sorting algorithms.
-While not all inspected human learners in the experiment managed to consistently perform these sorting algorithms after studying from short learning sessions, being able to develop ``near-miss'' versions of the merge sort algorithm is itself an achievement for those novices of programming.
+Although the analysed participant sample had no background in programming, they adapted sorting strategies by employing divide-and-conquer techniques commonly found in efficient computational sorting algorithms.
+While not all inspected human learners managed to consistently perform these sorting algorithms after studying from short learning sessions, being able to develop ``near-miss'' versions of the merge sort algorithm is a remarkable achievement for those with no background in programming.